-People often ask whether a hiking cart can be taken through various types of terrain.
-A better question is: when does a hiking cart help?
-And when is it better to carry your load instead?
-You may be able to take a hiking cart to many places where it would be easier to carry your pack – like going over the bridge in the photo above.
-This is one of the potential problems with using a hiking cart, as discussed here.
+People often wonder if a hiking cart can be used on different types of terrain.
+A more important question is: when is it helpful to use a hiking cart?
+And when is it better to carry your belongings instead?
+While a hiking cart can be taken to many places, there are situations where it’s easier to carry your pack, such as when crossing a bridge.
+This is one of the potential challenges of using a hiking cart, as discussed here.

 In a nutshell: